Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Is the output filter on TX enough?
 It's >50db at 800MHz and 1.6GHz.

-Add measurement of output and return power on TX.
-I assume this can be built with directional couplers, op amps, and the ADC on the TMS570.

 There's a note in the schematic about biasing the 5043 inputs, but I can't find any info on that.
 Need to figure out if that's something that needs to be done.
 I don't really understand the comment, though.